 Folium competes at the operating layer where AI companies usually stop.

 Most AI companies sell a model, app, platform, agent, automation lane, or advisory program.
-Folium is different because we assemble the operating future around the customer: software, data, people, models, agents, proof, governance, launch, and long-term operations.
+Folium is different because we assemble the operating future around the customer: software, data, people, models, agents, validation, governance, launch, and long-term operations.

 The hard truth